Table 1.2: Special characters in LATEX

 deprecated: see the tip ‘Delimiters’ below

-These characters were deliberately chosen, either because
+These characters were chosen deliberately, either because

 they are rare in normal text, or (in the case of $,